Confetti (Little Mix song): Live performances

 On 14 May 2021, the group gave the song its debut performance on a live acoustic version of "Confetti" on a YouTube livestream, after being featured on an episode of YouTube's Released.
-On May 20, 2021, the song was sang during a TikTok livestream after they did a live fan Q&A. The group performed the song during The Confetti Tour in 2022.
+On May 20, 2021, the song was sung during a TikTok livestream after they did a live fan Q&A. The group performed the song during The Confetti Tour in 2022.

 Commercial performance

 The solo version of "Confetti" was originally released as the third promotional single from the group's sixth studio album of the same name Confetti (2020) and charted at number 23 on the UK Singles Chart.
 The song reached the top 20 in Ireland and New Zealand, and charted in Hungary, Portugal, and Scotland.

 The remix version of "Confetti" featuring American rapper Saweetie, debuted at number one on the Official Big Top 40 on 2 May 2021.
 The song later reached a new peak of number nine on the Official UK Singles Charts, becoming Little Mix's 18th UK Top 10 single in the country.
 It marked the first time since the group had two songs in the top ten since Touch and Shout Out to My Ex, reached the top 10 in January 2017.
-It has since been certified gold by the British Phonographic Industry (BPI).
+It has since been certified platinum by the British Phonographic Industry (BPI).

 The remix also reached the top ten of the Euro Digital Charts, US Digital Songs Charts and entered the Billboard Global 200.
 It also charted in Belgium, New Zealand and Venezuela, and has since been certified gold by the Pro-Música Brasil (PMB).